BirdFarmer/BinanceRepo/CoinManagement.md

 - The main trading system is notified
 - Your next trading session will use ONLY these coins
 - The selection persists until you change it
+- The selection now remains active across multiple runs; it is no longer cleared after a session completes

 ## Quick Actions
 - **Apply to Trading**: Saves and applies current selection
-- **Save Current List**: Saves selection without immediate application
+- **Save Current List**: Saves selection without immediate application (appears in Saved Lists immediately)
+- **Load Saved List**: Loads the highlighted saved list into the preview panel
+- **Delete Saved List**: Removes the highlighted saved list from the database
+- **Refresh Lists**: Reloads the Saved Lists from the database
 - **Clear Selection**: Removes all selected coins
 - **Close**: Exits without saving changes